 A new entry bridge structure will extend from street level from the gatehouse through to a stair that will ascend to the first floor.
-The bridge and stair will be screened off from the garden and the neighbour to ensure privacy.
+The Alderley Queenslander renovation bridge and the stair will be screened off from the garden and the neighbour to ensure privacy.

 A roof structure over the entry stair will have similar styling to the new contemporary roof structure over the front verandah.
 The front door and entrance will be on the top level where the main living and dining areas are located.

 An internal stair will provide access from the garage to the upper level, where a bridge with glimpses into the garden will link the two entrances to the new south wing.